algo-1/minesweeper/README.md

 This is nice because the algorithm for maintaining arc-consistency (AC-3) works on only binary constraints.
 Other heuristics were implemented for ordering the variables and values in the domains.
 The minimum remaining variable heuristic was used for ordering variables with the degree heuristic used to break ties and the least constrained value heuristic used to order the domain values of a variable. squares that are mines in all solutions are flagged, and squares that are safe in all solutions are marked safe.
 There is probably a subtle bug that causes hanging sometimes that I did not have time to identify.
 I tested with the cli that it is able to solve most intermediate boards completely.
 A key observation when it fails is when at the start only one square is opened.
 To maximise that multiple squares are opened at the start, the solver always starts at the bottom left.

-I opted not to use all closed squares as an optimisation.
+For the constraints, I opted not to use all closed squares as an optimisation.
 Which makes it slightly suboptimal but fast.
 I found this idea from [Stanford Poster](https://web.stanford.edu/class/archive/cs/cs221/cs221.1192/2018/restricted/posters/thowarth/poster.pdf).

 I implemented a cli version first that can be uncommented (GUI part has to be commented to avoid errors).
 This allowed me to perform manual tests quickly.